gleam-lang/website/book-src/tour/pipe-and-capture.md

 In some functional languages exist *pipe operators* which achieve similar readability while passing around immutable data - instead of mutable objects - which is transformed at every step of the pipe.
 Due to its type system in Gleam each call in the pipe must match by type.

 Functional piping also resembles the paradigm of many unix-style command line tools which can be piped one after another.
 Building small functions that do one thing or side effect is a common pattern.
 These are optimal for flexible pipe composition.
-Another similarity to unix-style command line tools is returning POSIX exit status codes along with return data.
+Another similarity to unix-style command line tools is returning  exit status codes along with return data.
 In Gleam a similar thing can be achieved by returning a [Result type](./tour/result.md), a typed variant of result tuples found in Elixir.

-Gleam also allow to capture partial function application.
+Gleam also allows to create partially applied functions.
 This can also be used to enhance piping which will be discussed below.

 ## Pipe operator